hieuvp/learning-python/learn-the-basics/dictionaries/README.md

 > Dictionaries can be iterated over, just like a list.
 > However, a dictionary, unlike a list, does not keep the order of the values stored in it.
-> To iterate over key value pairs, use the following syntax:

 <br />